 The Remuneration Committee is responsible for recommending the remuneration framework and the remuneration packages of the Executive Chairman and Managing Director, Executive Directors and key senior management to the Board so as to ensure that rewards are linked to their performance and contributions to the Group's growth and profitability in order to align the interest of the Directors and senior management with those of shareholders.
-The Committee also ensures that the level of remunerations for Executive Directors and key senior management are linked to their level of responsibilities and contribution to the effective functioning of the Company.
+The Committee also ensures that the level of remunerations for Executive Directors and key senior management are linked to their level of responsibilities and contributions.
 None of the Executive Directors participated in any way in determining their individual remuneration.